 Exact vessel used unknown

-The EMEC Scapa Flow nursery wave test site is situated in the natural harbour of Scapa Flow south of Kirkwall in the Orkney Islands, Scotland.
-The two test berths on site range from 21-25m water depth.
+The EMEC Scapa Flow scale wave test site is situated in the natural harbour of Scapa Flow south of Kirkwall in the Orkney Islands, Scotland.
+The testing area within the site range from 21-25m water depth.

-EMEC holds an overarching site licence, simplifying the consent process within an agreed envelope of activity.
-Two consents are required for installation of marine energy converter devices at the scale test sites:
+EMEC holds an overarching site licences, simplifying the consent process within an agreed envelope of activity, including:

 A developer wishing to deploy a device at the test site must provide an outline of the proposed project.
-This document must also identify any potential device-specific environmental or navigational risks, as well as any proposed mitigation measures.
-This information will be submitted alongside EMECs application to update their generic Marine Licence, a process which must be carried out for every new development at the site.
-MS-LOT typically requires 6-8 weeks from receipt of application to issue a licence amendment.
+Developers are requested to provide a Project-specific Environmental Monitoring Programme and Project-specific Navigational Risk Assessment (addendum to site-wide NRA).
+These documents must also identify any potential device-specific environmental or navigational risks, as well as any proposed mitigation measures or risk controls.
 EMEC is also required to give OIC at least 21 days’ notice of each new developer wishing to install at its scale sites.

-Although some seals have been recorded in the area of the site, SNH have commented that this area is not a site of concern.
+Although some seals have been recorded in the area of the site, SNH have commented that this area is not a site of concern for seals.
 There have been sporadic sightings of cetaceans within the observation area, in particular Harbour Porpoise and Risso’s Dolphin.
-Scapa Flow is an important wintering area for many species of marine bird.
-In relation to these species at the sensitive periods, the key issues to be addressed within the developer’s environmental monitoring plan are:
+Scapa Flow is selected as a proposed Special Protection Area (pSPA) for its important wintering grounds used for feeding, moulting and roosting by non-breeding shag and waterfowl.
+The key non-breeding qualifying Annex I species of the Scapa Flow pSPA include: Great northern diver, black-throated diver, Slavonian grebe, common eider, long-tailed duck, Common goldeneye, Red-breasted merganser, and European shag.
+The Red-throated diver is proposed as a qualifying species in the breeding season only.
+In winter, the Great Northern Diver and Slavonian Grebe are present in Scapa Flow in internationally important concentrations.
+In relation to these species at the sensitive periods, the key issues to be addressed within developers’ environmental monitoring plans are:

 - Displacement due to physical presence of device